-- 1. Students involved with plagiarism will properly complete the plagiarized class work. - 2.
-In the case of a first offense, a Friday detention may be assigned. - 3.
-A second offense of plagiarism may result in suspension. - 4.
+- 1. In the case of a first offense, a Friday detention may be assigned. - A second offense of plagiarism may result in suspension.
+Students involved with plagiarism will also be expected to properly complete the plagiarized class work.
+Failure to complete this work will result in course failure for the quarter.
+Even though the assigned work will be completed, the assignment grade will be a failing grade. - 3.
 Repeated violations could result in lengthened periods of suspension.